 Therefore, the use of this natural substance, which has no adverse effects and is inexpensive, acceptable and accessible to patients, can be effective in reducing complications in hemodialysis patients.
 In the literature review, no studies, however, were found that compare the effects of foot massage with chamomile oil and almond oil to reduce complications in hemodialysis patients.
-Therefore, given the complications, the aim of the present study was to explore the impact of foot massage with chamomile oil and almond oil and almond oil on the severity of fatigue and quality of life of Hemodialysis patients.
+Therefore, given the complications and heavy costs of managing complications, the aim of the present study was to explore the impact of foot massage with chamomile oil and almond oil on the severity of fatigue and quality of life of Hemodialysis patients.